vatstack/docs/webhooks.md

 In the modal dialog that appears, enter a URL that accepts HTTP POST requests and returns a status code 2XX (200-299).
 Additional query parameters appended to the URL are allowed.
 Also activate the type of events which you would like to receive at that endpoint.

+If your endpoint is unresponsive or responds with an error after setup, we will re-attempt to send you the payload for one day.

 ## Event Payload

 The POST request sent to your endpoint generally contains the event name and its payload.
 Here is an example for a `validation.succeeded` event: